cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 or suite.
 Each ciphersuite is identified with a two-byte value, referred to as `suiteID`; see {{ciphersuites}} for the registry of initial values.

-## Offline Context Setup {#offline}

-In the offline setup phase, both the client and server create a context used for executing the online phase of the protocol.
-The key pair (`skS`, `pkS`) should be generated by calling either `GenerateKeyPair` or `DeriveKeyPair`.
-Additionally, they agree on a ciphersuite value `suiteID`.
-These values are combined to create a "context string" using the following function:
+The mode and ciphersuite ID values are combined to create a "context string" used throughout the protocol with the following function:

 ~~~
 def CreateContextString(mode, suiteID):